Mikhus/canvas-gauges/pages/documentation/examples.md

 ## Other Custom Views

-A bit more custom views.
+A bit more custom views:

 {% include examples/borders-colors.html %}